The Daily Dose/Tuesday, March 25, 2025

 Writing worth reading.
 Usually.

-The Diary of a Nobody – Sparrow is back in the gym after a lousy week of nutrition.
+The Diary of a Nobody – Sparrow is late for work.
 Today’s Diary.

 ———